The 300 Years of Shoes collection - research & making - 1900- Columbidae

 ii. a collection of embroidered shoes created for New York socialite Rita de Acosta Lydig (1880-1929) by Pietro Yantorny (Italian, 1874–1936).

 "Silk satin, silk velvet, cream Venetian gros-point lace, metallic sequins, glass beads.
 Gift to MOMA from Capezio Inc. in 1953...This collection of shoes, along with their custom-made shoe trees and trunk, originally belonged to Rita de Acosta Lydig (1880–1929), a prominent New York socialite...Lydig commissioned several hundred pairs of shoes from Pietro Yantorny, who was a gifted shoemaker with an exclusive clientele.
 Lydig’s extensive wardrobe included numerous garments trimmed with antique lace and her shoes were no exception".

-While he eventually created her a box that her shoes might flock together in the nature of doves in a cote i imagine mine an early one, the first he proposed to her.
+While he eventually created her a box that her shoes might flock together in, in the nature of doves in a cote, I imagine mine an early example, perhaps the first he proposed to her.

 I started by drawing doves.

 I then shaped the paper of the shoe itself over a shoe I own and wear.

 I tend to start this way, by searching through my own collection of shoes for one that's close to the shape of the shoe I'm looking to make.
 I then tweak the shape of the paper further later on, when the base I've made using papier mache/paper tape has dried.

 Having a sole that's cut to the correct shape is important, as I then shape the paper skeleton I've created, in order to make the toe more pointed etc...